algorandfoundation/algokit-utils-py/docs/source/capabilities/transfer.md

 There are 3 variants of this function:

-- `algorand_client.account.ensure_funded(account_to_fund, dispenser_account, min_spending_balance, options?)` - Funds a given account using a dispenser account as a funding source such that the given account has a certain amount of Algo free to spend (accounting for Algo locked in minimum balance requirement).
+- `algorand_client.account.ensure_funded(account_to_fund, dispenser_account, min_spending_balance, options)` - Funds a given account using a dispenser account as a funding source such that the given account has a certain amount of Algo free to spend (accounting for Algo locked in minimum balance requirement).
-- `algorand_client.account.ensure_funded_from_environment(account_to_fund, min_spending_balance, options?)` - Funds a given account using a dispenser account retrieved from the environment, per the `dispenser_from_environment` method, as a funding source such that the given account has a certain amount of Algo free to spend (accounting for Algo locked in minimum balance requirement).
+- `algorand_client.account.ensure_funded_from_environment(account_to_fund, min_spending_balance, options)` - Funds a given account using a dispenser account retrieved from the environment, per the `dispenser_from_environment` method, as a funding source such that the given account has a certain amount of Algo free to spend (accounting for Algo locked in minimum balance requirement).
   - **Note:** requires environment variables to be set.
   - The dispenser account is retrieved from the account mnemonic stored in `DISPENSER_MNEMONIC` and optionally `DISPENSER_SENDER` if it's a rekeyed account, or against default LocalNet if no environment variables present.